Compact 15-minute cities exhibit lower carbon intensity in urban transport: Abstract

 \section{Abstract}

-The 15-minute city concept, advocating for cities where essential services are accessible within 15 minutes on foot and by bike, has gained significant attention in recent years.
-However, despite being celebrated for promoting sustainability, there is an ongoing debate regarding its effectiveness in reducing car usage and, subsequently, emissions in cities.
-In particular, large-scale evaluations of the effectiveness of the 15-minute concept in reducing emissions are lacking.
-To address this gap, we investigate whether cities with better walking accessibility, like 15-minute cities, are associated with lower transportation emissions.
-Comparing 700 cities worldwide, we find that cities with better walking accessibility to services emit less CO$_2$ per capita for transport.
-Moreover, we observe that among cities with similar average accessibility, cities spreading over larger areas tend to emit more.
-Our findings highlight the effectiveness of decentralised urban planning, especially the proximity-based 15-minute city, in promoting sustainable mobility.
-However, they also emphasise the need to integrate local accessibility with urban compactness and efficient public transit, which are vital in large cities.
+The 15-minute city concept, which advocates cities where essential services are accessible within a 15-minute walk or bike ride, has gained significant attention in recent years.
+However, despite being celebrated for promoting sustainability, large-scale empirical evaluations of the effectiveness of the 15-minute concept in reducing emissions \rew{remain limited}.
+To address this gap, we investigate whether cities with better walking accessibility \rew{to services}, such as 15-minute cities, are associated with lower transportation emissions. \rew{Analysing 662} cities worldwide, we find that cities with better walking accessibility to services emit less CO$_2$ per capita for transport. \rew{An increase of 10 percentage points in the share of residents living in 15-minute accessible areas is associated with an approximate 5\% reduction in transport-related CO$_2$ emissions per capita.} Moreover, among cities with similar \rew{levels of} accessibility, those covering larger areas \rew{and exhibiting lower population densities} tend to emit more.
+Our findings highlight the effectiveness of decentralised urban planning, especially the proximity-based 15-minute city, in promoting sustainable mobility. \rew{At the same time,} our results also emphasise the need to integrate local accessibility \rew{with urban compactness - both in terms of population density and of urbanised area - to support sustainable mobility}.